ionic-team/vscode-ionic/roadmap.md

 # Roadmap

+- If using capacitor-rate-app switch to @capacitor-community/in-app-review
+- cordova-plugin-file-opener2 uses AndroidX - not compatible
+- Check .gitignore and look for /android, /ios
+- Check if android/ios folder under git control and warn if not

 - // yarn plugin import https://mskelton.dev/yarn-outdated/v4

 - When adding Capacitor check if www exists and if it doesnt but dist does then set `webDir` to dist